chibisafe/chibisafe/docs/docker-caddy/README.md

 Updating is very simple, but can lead to confusion if you haven't used git before.
 1. Stash your changes with `git stash`
 2. Pull new updates with `git pull`
-3. Re-apply your changes with `git apply`
+3. Re-apply your changes with `git apply`.
+Note that depending on what has changed with the newer versions, you may have to resolve conflicts.
+VS Code makes it easier to visualize the changes and apply whichever works for you.
 4. Rebuild the chibisafe image with `docker compose build chibisafe`
 5. Recreate the container with the new chibisafe image with `docker compose down && docker compose up -d`